-Dialectical Behavioral Therapy (DBT): is an evidenced-based manual directed outpatient treatment developed by Marsha Linehan, PhD, and her colleagues that combines strategies from behavioral, cognitive, and other supportive psychotherapies for enrollees with borderline personality disorder who exhibit chronic parasuicidal behaviors.
-DBT may be used for other disorders.
+Dialectical Behavioral Therapy (DBT): Is an evidence-based directed outpatient treatment developed by Marsha Linehan, Ph.D., and her colleagues that combines strategies from behavioral, cognitive, and other supportive psychotherapies for enrollees with a borderline personality diagnosis who exhibit chronic parasuicidal behaviors.
 DBT includes individual therapy, DBT skills group, therapeutic consultation to the member on the telephone or telehealth, and the therapists' internal consultation meeting(s).
 Through an integrated treatment team approach to services, DBT seeks to enhance the quality of the member's life through group skills training and individual therapy with a dialectical approach of support and confrontation.
-Providers of this service must consult with the Members Care Team to discuss clinical appropriateness of this treatment.
-CCA prefers DBT certified clinicians as providers of this service but exceptions can be made pending discussion with the CCA clinical team.
+Providers of this service must consult with the member's of this service but exceptions can be made pending discussion with the CCA clinical team.

-Urgent Outpatient Services (UOS): are rapid responses provided by the outpatient mental health provider to Members, in response to their perceived urgent behavioral health needs that, if left unattended, may lead to the need for more acute services.
-UOS provide a same or next business day response to the Member's urgent request that assists him/her by providing assessment, stabilization and service linkages.
-UOS are provided to Members enrolled in the UOS provider's outpatient service as well as to Members who are new to the outpatient provider.
-UOS are not intended to replace or be interchangeable with Emergency Services Program/Mobile Crisis Intervention (ESP/MCI) services, which provide emergent services for Members experiencing a more acute crisis.
+Urgent Outpatient Services (UOS): Are rapid responses provided by the outpatient mental health provider to members, in response to their perceived urgent behavioral health needs that, if left unattended, may lead to the need for more acute services.
+UOS provides a same or next business day response to the member's urgent request that assists him/her by providing assessment, stabilization and service linkages.
+UOS are not intended to replace or be interchangeable with emergency services program/mobile crisis intervention services.
 UOS are ideally provided on the same day as the request and no later than within 24 hours or one business day.
-These services focus on clinical assessment, brief crisis intervention, stabilization of the crisis, and the alleviation of immediate symptoms that are interfering with the Member's functioning.
-The goal of UOS is to stabilize the Member and make the needed aftercare arrangements to transition him/her to ongoing outpatient services or other appropriate behavioral health services as soon as possible.
-In addition, the UOS provider provides the Member with information regarding local resources and refers him/her to appropriate community supports and services, when needed.
+These services focus on clinical assessment, brief crisis intervention, stabilization of the crisis, and the alleviation of immediate symptoms that are interfering with the member's functioning.
+The goal of UOS is to stabilize the member and make the needed aftercare arrangements to transition him/her to ongoing outpatient services or other appropriate behavioral health services as soon as possible.
+In addition, the UOS provider provides the member with information regarding local resources and refers him/her to appropriate community supports and services, when needed.

-Family Consultation: a meeting of at least 15 minutes duration, either in person or by telephone, with family members or others who are significant to the Member and clinically relevant to a Member's treatment to: identify and plan for additional services; coordinate a treatment plan; review the individual's progress; or revise the treatment plan, as required.
+Family Consultation: A meeting of at least 15 minutes' duration, either in person or by telephone, with family members or others who are significant to the member and clinically relevant to a member's treatment to identify and plan for additional services, coordinate a treatment plan, review the individual's progress, or revise the treatment plan.

-Case Consultation: is a documented meeting of at least 15 minutes' duration, either in person or by telephone, between the treating provider and other behavioral health/medical clinicians or physician, concerning a member who is a client of the BH provider, to: identify and plan for additional services; coordinate a treatment plan; review the member's progress; and revise the treatment plan, as required.
-Case Consultation shall not include clinical supervision or consultation with other clinicians within the same provider organization.
+Case Consultation: Is a documented meeting of at least 15 minutes' duration, either in person or by telephone, betw een the treating provider and other behavioral health/medical clinicians or physician, concerning a member w ho is a client of the BH provider to identify and plan for additional services, coordinate a treatment plan, review the member's progress, or revise the treatment plan.
+Case consultation shall not include clinical supervision or consultation with other clinicians within the same provider organization.